Skip to content

 Key Takeaway: List.map transforms each element independently.
 Use lambda fun x -> expression for inline functions.

-Why It Matters: Mapping operations are automatically parallelizable and compose cleanly.
-F# can convert List.map operations to parallel LINQ when beneficial, processing large datasets faster on multi-core systems without code changes.
+Why It Matters: Mapping operations are automatically parallelizable and compose cleanly with other collection operations.
+F# can convert collection operations to parallel execution when beneficial, processing large datasets faster on multi-core systems.
+In ETL pipelines, List.map transformations on record batches are trivially parallelizable using Array.Parallel.map, achieving near-linear speedup on multi-core servers without restructuring the transformation logic.

 Example 12: List.filter - Selecting Elements